independentdatalab/tf-aws-env-nf/README.md

 jobs with AWS Batch submitted with Nextflow.

 This repository provisions the AWS infrastructure for basic computational biology operations.
-It creates a small basic instance for a user to login, file downloads and uploads and for running nextflow, and all necessary AWS resources for AWS Batch job executions of nextflow processes.
+It creates all necessary AWS resources for AWS Batch job executions of nextflow processes as well as a small basic instance for a user to login, to download and upload files and to run nextflow.

 Terraform version: 0.13.4